otto-de/leinsync/README.md

   + `:test-cmd` specifies which leiningen tasks will be executed to test target projects after synchronizing.
   + `:namespaces` specifies the namespaces to be synchronized between shared projects.
+  + `:packages` specifies the packages to be synchronized between shared projects.
   + `:resources`  specifies the resources to be synchronized between shared projects.

-A namespace/resource will be synchronized between 2 projects if and only if they are defined in the both project.clj.
+A namespace/resource/package will be synchronized between 2 projects if and only if they are defined in the both project.clj.

 ## Example
 The `:ns-sync` configuration can be specified like that: